Qovery/qovery-client-go/docs/EnvironmentVariableAllOf.md

 ### NewEnvironmentVariableAllOf

-`func NewEnvironmentVariableAllOf(scope EnvironmentVariableScopeEnum, ) *EnvironmentVariableAllOf`
+`func NewEnvironmentVariableAllOf(scope APIVariableScopeEnum, ) *EnvironmentVariableAllOf`

 NewEnvironmentVariableAllOf instantiates a new EnvironmentVariableAllOf object This constructor will assign default values to properties that have it defined,